QuesterZen/fb1337/README.md

 fb1337 is an experimental highly expressive, stack- and array- based code golfing language written in Python.

-It's goal is to explore the limits of expressive and concise translation of algorithms into runnable code.
+Its goal is to explore the limits of expressive and concise translation of algorithms into runnable code.

 ## Quick Overview